 - What data should be stored and why;

 - When to dispose of the particular data.

 A retention policy is crucial for businesses of every size.
 It helps you manage your data and backups, allowing you to control your records’ growth.
-Not having this policy will, at the very least, result in you spending lots of money on the storage for unnecessary files.
-In the worst-case scenario, not having a retention policy may lead you to break the law by not keeping some data long enough or keeping it for too long.
+Not having this policy will, at the very least, result in you spending lots of money on the storage of unnecessary files.
+In the worst-case scenario, not having a data backup policy may lead you to break the law by not keeping some data long enough or keeping it for no good reason.

 Also, a thorough backup retention policy helps you to quickly find the information you need so you can restore it or present it as evidence in a legal case.

 To create a data retention policy, you need to know two things:

 - Business needs the retention policy must solve for your organization;

 - Compliance regulations regarding data applied to your organization.

 How do you find out these things?
 Simply by seeking assistance from the law department and C-level management of your company.

 Compliance regulations that apply to your organization